the-s-is-silent/Outlaws-of-the-Wastes/README.md

   - Caer, imported from Rekmod, exclusive to Camelot Foundation.
   - Drydock, imported from Rekmod, the Great Admiral's Great Improvement.
   - Fortified Farm, exclusive to Enclavers.
+  - Outback Station, imported from Civ 6, exclusive to Aurelian Group (for now).
   - Polder, unlocked at Engineering and can be built on Swamps, Coasts and Lakes, though the latter two require at least 3 adjacent Land tiles.
   - Powership, unlocked at Electronics.
   - Preservator, borrowed from Bamboolord's expansion mods, currently exclusive to The Pax.